jprotzman/signalk-venus-tanks-plugin/README.md

 wish to make some changes to the Venus GUI in order to better display this data.

-On my system I use the GUI tweaks implemented by @kwendrem in his [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS) project.
+On my system I use the GUI tweaks implemented by @kwindrem in his [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS) project.
 You can get these changes by clicking the above link and following